nliulab/HRnV-Calc/README.md

 - ECG PC -- ECG singal with peak positions (*.csv) saved by HRnV-Calc.

 #### Single/Batch Processing
-**Single File** lets users to conduct HRV/HRnV analysis on one single input file at a time.
-This option supports all data types.
+**Single File** lets users conduct HRV/HRnV analysis on one single input file at a time.
+This option supports [all data types](#data-type-and-formats).
 Once the data type is configured, users may click on the 'Open File/Folder' button to navigate and locate the input file.
 Note that HRnV-Calc will only display files in supported formats for the specified data type.

 **Batch Files** allows users to conduct HRV/HRnV analyses on **multiple RRI input files** simultaneously.
-To conduct batch processing, all input RRI files have to be in the same format (either *.txt or *.mat) and saved under the same directory.
+To conduct batch processing, all input RRI files have to be in the **same format** (either *.txt or *.mat) and saved under **the same directory**.
 Users may use 'Open File/Folder' button to navigate and locate the input directory, and HRnV-Calc will automatically analyze all supported files in the directory.

 #### Adult/Infant Processing Profile
 Since infant ECG and RRI signals have distinct features to the ones from adults, HRnV-Calc has two processing profiles for users to choose from for downstream analysis.
 For more details about the profiles, please refer to the [PCST paper](https://iopscience.iop.org/article/10.1088/1361-6579/aae021).

 #### Sampling Rate
 For ECG inputs, users need to specify the sampling rate of the signal.
-There are two predetermined sampling rates to choos: 125Hz or 250Hz.
+There are two predetermined sampling rates to choose: 125Hz or 250Hz.
 If the signal is sampled using other rates, users may choose the 'Others' option and type in the sampling rate.

 For RRI inputs, this section will not be avaible, as the sampling rate does not affect the analysis on RRI.
 HRnV-Calc will assign one of the default rates to the input.